Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution

 Our defense scheme offers a versatile and practical alternative to conventional countermeasures against light-injection attacks.
 Conventional approaches, such as isolators, filters, and optical power monitoring, suffer from inherent limitations.
 Isolators are susceptible to external magnetic field manipulation\cite{tan2022external} and laser damage attacks\cite{ponosova2022protecting}.
 Their isolation capability degrades significantly at shorter wavelengths outside their designated operating range\cite{jain2014risk}.
 Filters are ineffective against attacks whose wavelengths spectrally overlap with the signal band\cite{lovic2023quantified,sun2015effect,peng2023defending,xiao-ling2020hacking,anqi2019laserseeding}.
 Optical power monitoring provides partial detection capability but suffers from limited spectral coverage and sensitivity degradation during laser blinding or damage attacks\cite{makarov2016creation}.
-Optical limiters relying on thermal effects face fundamental trade-off.
-Bulk devices require large volumes to achieve low-thresholds while introducing high insertion loss\cite{zhang2021securing}.
-Integrated variants exhibit over ten milliwatt-level thresholds that limit defensive efficacy\cite{yan2014chipintegrated,alagappan2024onchip}.
+Optical limiters relying on thermal effects face a fundamental trade-off.
+Bulk devices require large volumes to achieve low thresholds while introducing high insertion loss\cite{zhang2021securing}.
+Integrated variants exhibit thresholds above the ten-milliwatt level that limit defensive efficacy\cite{yan2014chipintegrated,alagappan2024onchip}.
 In contrast, our unit achieves a microwatt-level response threshold, which is four orders of magnitude lower than integrated optical limiters\cite{yan2014chipintegrated,alagappan2024onchip}, and maintains a broadband defensive response across different attack wavelengths.
 This combination of low threshold and broad spectral coverage enables effective protection under realistic attack conditions in QKD systems.